 You will also want to consider whether higher-end features like climate controlled units are in demand and worthwhile.
 Again, it might make sense to hire an industry expert to help here.
 Once you build the facility you can't take back your decisions, so you don't want to make a mistake in this phase.

 Now the part you have been waiting for:

 One way is by installing self-storage automation kiosks.
-This technology allows you to operate your self-storage business without having someone on-site to take in customers and do many of the tasks that an onsite manager would handle in a traditional self-storage business.
+This technology allows you to operate your self-storage unit business without having someone on-site to take in customers and do many of the tasks that an onsite manager would handle in a traditional self-storage business.
 Not only does this allow you to operate your business with less hassle, you save money by eliminating the costs of having an on-site manager.

 Here’s how it works:

 Your customer can go to the kiosk and reserve their storage units.
 They can also pay their bills and insurance through the kiosk.
 You can then grant them access to their storage unit with electronic locking doors.

 Alternatively, you can eliminate the kiosk and just transfer the entire process online.
 Your customers can use their phones or computers as the kiosk.

 They book their storage unit online, get a code to unlock the gate to the facility, are given directions to their storage unit, and are provided a free lock to secure their space.
 This means that you can have people rent storage units 24 hours a day without anyone being at the site.

 This is the exact strategy used by the guy in the video that I linked to earlier.